Jo Eom: Biography

 King Yeongjo sent a diplomatic mission to Japan (Joseon Tongsinsa) in 1764.
-This embassy to court of Tokugawa Ieharu was led by Jo Eom.
-This diplomatic mission functioned to the advantage of both the Japanese and the Koreans as a channel for developing a political foundation for trade.
-He brought in foreign crop, a sweet potato, and grew in Dongnae and Jeju Island.
+This embassy to the court of Tokugawa Ieharu was led by Jo Eom.
+This diplomatic mission functioned to the advantage of both the Japanese and the Koreans as a channel for developing a political foundation for bilateral trade.
+He brought in a foreign crop, the sweet potato, and grew it in Dongnae and Jeju Island.